playn/playn.github.io/docs/overview.md

 dramatically increase one's efficiency when tuning game behavior or doing experimental coding.

 It is also possible to deploy games for this platform.
-The standard PlayN Maven build supports the creation of a single standalone jar file which contains the entire game and assets and which can be paired with a per-platform Java launcher for consumer delivery, or easily sent to teammates to test out new builds by running `java -jar yourgame.jar`.
+The standard PlayN Maven build supports the creation of a single stand-alone jar file which contains the entire game and assets and which can be paired with a per-platform Java launcher for consumer delivery, or easily sent to teammates to test out new builds by running `java -jar yourgame.jar`.